passcod/zarc/SPEC.md

 Timestamps associated with this file.
 Any of:

-- `0`: time the file was stored in this Zarc
-- `1`: ctime or file creation time
+- `1`: birth time or file creation time
 - `2`: mtime or file modification time
 - `3`: atime or file access time — this SHOULD be the access time prior to the Zarc tool reading the file